ea-ae/under/README.md

 ### Testing

-Django testing is done with `python manage.py test`.
+Run tests with `python manage.py test`.
 To test the consumers, use `pytest --ds=warfare.settings`.